jhpyle/docassemble/_docs/installation.md

 ---

-These installation instructions assume a Debian GNU/Linux machine, but docassemble has been developed to be operating system independent.
+These installation instructions assume a Debian GNU/Linux machine, but docassemble has been developed to be operating-system-independent.
 If you can install the dependencies, you should be able to get docassemble to run.
-I haven't tested Windows (only Debian and Ubuntu), but I believe all the dependencies are available for installation on Windows (see [MiKTeX](http://miktex.org/download) for LaTeX on Windows).
+It has not been tested on Windows (only Debian and Ubuntu), but all the dependencies are likely to be available for installation on Windows (see [MiKTeX](http://miktex.org/download) for LaTeX on Windows).